MichaelSpila97/S3K_Genetic_Algorithm/README.md

 1. Project is compatible with machines that runs Mac and Linux Os
 2. Better Looking GUI
-3. Improving genetic algorithm by:
+3. Improve the Genetic Algorithm by:
     * Implementing a smart action generator that will choose action based off of data from previous generation

-    * Adding Sonics, Enemies and objects positions to the data set the algorithm uses to evaluate and reproduce new entities
+    * Adding Sonic's, the enemies' and object's position to the data set the algorithm uses to evaluate and reproduce entities

     * Devise better solution to combat stagnation

 4. Document how the genetic algorithm functions in the wiki of this repository

-5. Document my current finding from the genetic algorithm in the wiki
+5. Document my current finding from the genetic algorithm in the wiki of this repository

 6. Improve the style and structure of the code in this projects

-If you have an idea for how to improve this project please message me with you suggestions
+If you have any ideas for how to improve this project please message me with you suggestions

 ## Author

  **Michael Spila**: Undergrad Computer Science Major at the University of Pittsburgh